Anser canagica

 No subspecies are recognized (Gill et al 2022).

-Comments: This species occurs with regularity as a vagrant on the Pacific Coast, the southernmost record in Orange Co, California.
-About half the records have been inland but not far from the coast, such as in the Lower Klamath Basin, but there are only three inland records, one in Nevada, 11 Dec 1960 (Mlodinow and O’Brien 1996), one near Bend, Oregon 26 Nov 2017- 27 May 2018 (eBird.org), and one in Ada Co, Idaho 10 Nov 2000.
+Comments: This species breeds in western Alaska and winters uncommonly along the US Pacific Coast south to Oregon, and as a vagrant as far south as Orange Co, California.
+About half the records have been inland but not far from the coast, such as in the Lower Klamath Basin; farthest inland records (eBird.org, accessed Mar 2023) are of one in Nevada 11 Dec 1960 (Mlodinow and O’Brien 1996), one near Bend, Oregon 26 Nov 2017- 27 May 2018, and one in Ada Co, Idaho 10 Nov 2000.
 Emperor Geese which are found inland tend to occur with Cackling or Greater White-fronted Geese (Mlodinow and O’Brien 1996).

 Abbreviations